CAPIM is dedicated to finding innovative solutions,

-The Centre for Aquatic Pollution Identification and Management (CAPIM) incorporates a multidisciplinary research team, to address the impact of pollution on waterways and ecosystems.
-We also identify strategies to reduce risks to the community and the environment.
+The Centre for Aquatic Pollution Identification and Management (CAPIM) is a scientific research organisation, established to identify and address the impact of pollution in water environments.

 CAPIM's goal is to improve aquatic ecosystem health by developing innovative approaches to pollution detection for inland waters and estuaries, and working with environmental management practitioners to reduce pollution impacts.

-- developing novel pollution identification technologies for inland waterways and estuaries.
+* Developing novel pollution identification technologies for inland waters and estuaries;

 * Creating opportunities and forums for the transfer of integrated water pollutant information and knowledge between agencies.

 Our scientists are engaged in multiple disciplines including chemistry, ecotoxicology, biomarker research, fish histology, metabolomics, animal morphology and animal behaviour.